davidmarkclements/hsl_rgb_converter/README.md

 there's a PR that's been sitting for over a year (at time of writing).
 Let's use `hsl-to-rgb-for-reals` until original author merges.
 Huzzah!

+Funny story - I forgot to module export in v1.0.0 too!
+Don't use 1.0.0.

 Getting started: